-The academy has links with specialist schools and external agencies such as Rowan Gate, Target Autism, Service Six, independent Speech and Language therapists and independent Educational Psychologists
+The academy has links with specialist schools and external agencies such as Rowan Gate, Service Six, independent therapists, independent Speech and Language therapists and independent Educational Psychologists

 Children from Oakway take part in regular Inclusive sports events which focus on children with additional needs.
 Adjustments are made for children with additional needs where relevant.